 How Blue Light Affects Plant Growth

-As known, light spectrum is important in plant growth.
+As known, the light spectrum is important in plant growth.
 Whether growing plants in greenhouses, vertical farms, or grow tents, full spectrum LED grow lights are the common selections for most growers.
-That is because full spectrum LED grow lights contain spectrum in the PAR range, which can improve photosynthesis and balance plant growth.
-Among spectrum in PAR range, blue light and red light are recognized as the most vital light regions for plant development.
-Research has shown the absorption of blue and red light by plants could be up to 90%.
-There are many researches about the effects of blue and red light on plant growth.
-But how blue light affects plant growth?
+That is because full-spectrum LED grow lights contain a spectrum in the PAR range, which can improve photosynthesis and balance plant growth.
+Among the spectrum in the PAR range, blue light and red light are recognized as the most vital light regions for plant development.
+Research has shown that the absorption of blue and red light by plants could be up to 90%.
+There is also much research about the effects of blue and red light on plant growth.
+But how does blue light affect plant growth?

 What is blue light

-Blue light has range of wavelength between 400nm and 500nm.
-Blue light is within the visible spectrum, which means it is visible by human eyes.
-It is also the waveband in PAR (Photosynthetic Active Radiation) range.
+Blue light has a range of wavelength between 400nm and 500nm.
+Blue light is within the visible spectrum, which means it is visible to human eyes.
+It is also the waveband in the PAR (Photosynthetic Active Radiation) range.
 Therefore, blue light is utilized by plants for photosynthesis.
-Blue light has higher energy than other waveband in PAR range.
+Blue light has higher energy than other wavebands in the PAR range.
 When days start to get longer, more blue light reaches the surface of the earth.
 And it initiates the vegetative growth for most plants.

 blue light vertical farm leafy green